saardcs/binary-image/README.md

 ---

+## 🎓 Educational Use

+- Designed for students learning about binary numbers and conversions
+- Great for self-paced learning or as part of a classroom activity
+- Helps students practice conversions and digital image decoding in an interactive and engaging way
+- While ideal for students, the app can be used by anyone interested in learning binary numbers and digital image decoding

+---

 ### 📷 Example Output

 Once you correctly input the binary numbers, the app will decode them into an image like the one below: